Truss says world ‘needs Republican in White House’ but does not mention Trump

 “These bizarre conspiracy theories pedalled by Truss and her cabal should have no place in British politics.
 Blue Wall voters will run a mile from this nonsense.”

-Mr Trump and Reform UK founder Nigel Farage are due to address Cpac on Friday.
+Mr Trump and Reform UK founder Mr Farage are due to address Cpac on Friday.